juphan/EMG-Data-Logger/README.md

 # Microsoft Visual Studios App for Data Collection
 A MS Visual Studios project written in C#.
 The program is run on a PC and is able to connect to an external device through a serial port.
 The purpose of this project is to capture incoming EMG data being sent by a microcontroller and then save that data for later analysis in MATLAB.
 This project is related to the "MyoWare" project.

-An upgraded version of this project was developed for a Senior Design project by Glaze Bongcaron.
-The application has had several features added, including a textbox which can capture and display real-time machine learning predictions from a connected microcontroller and send serial commands to a separate serial port.
+An upgraded version of this project was developed by Glaze Bongcaron for a Senior Design project.
+The application has had several features added, including a textbox which can capture and display real-time serial data from a connected COM port and a feature that allows captured serial data to be sent through a separate serial port.
 The updated project can be found here: https://github.com/GLAMARIEB/EMG-Data-Logger-master.

 - Windows app that allows you to capture data that's being sent from the Tiva Launchpad
 - Records all incoming data into an Excel file for later analysis